Zucchini “Apple” Pie (Mock Apple Pie Made with Zucchini)

 A reader noted that it reminded them of Caroline Ingalls’ green pumpkin pie from the The Long Winter.
 While I haven’t tried green pumpkin pie, I’m sure it would indeed work like a charm.

-Because there’s so much liquid in the zucchini slices, the zucchini apple pie slices will stay together much better if you cool the pie at least a couple hours before serving.
+Zucchinis are about 95% water by weight.
+Because of this, the pie slices stay together much better if you cool the pie at least a couple hours before serving.
 If you don’t mind messy slices, scoop it up into bowls while it’s hot and slap some ice cream on to cover the mess.

 I prefer glass pie plates to metal, because they are non-reactive.
 I also use a pie drip pan to catch any overflow, and a pie crust protector to keep the crust from browning to dark.